mbta/skate/README.md

 Doing development on Skate requires Elixir, Erlang, and node, as dsecribed in [.tool-versions](https://github.com/mbta/skate/blob/master/.tool-versions).
 Most developers use [asdf](https://asdf-vm.com/) to help manage the required versions, but that isn't required.

+Skate also requires Postgres.
+If you don't already have Postgres installed, and you're on a Mac, [Postgres.app](https://postgresapp.com/downloads.html) is an easy way to get started.
+However, any Postgres instance to which you can connect and in which you have sufficient privileges should work.

 Quick setup:

 1. Install languange dependencies with `asdf install`
 1. Install Elixir dependencies with `mix deps.get`
 1. Install Node.js dependencies with `cd assets && npm install`
+1. Install Postgres by downloading the latest install image from the [Postgres.app download page](https://postgresapp.com/downloads.html), opening it, and copying the Postgres application into Applications.
+1. To create the database, back in the Terminal, `` env `cat .env` mix ecto.create && env `cat .env` mix ecto.migrate ``

 ## Running the application